lokanta/lokanta.github.io/_posts/2024-11-25-ai-government.md

 And here we are.
 I gave up hope long ago.
 I’m not expecting to change anything, least of all anyone’s mind.
 So I don’t really think of myself as political.
 It’s just who I am.
 Call it a failure of imagination.
 I just can’t imagine being the kind of person who would live at a time when the whole world was burning and never say or feel anything.

-I love a good scalpel, one that cuts so deep it lets out not blood, but light.
+I like a good scalpel, one that cuts so deep it lets out not blood, but light.
 I write not to persuade but to make sense; for myself, and maybe for someone else.

 As a Buddhist monk, I’m surrounded by nice people who like to imagine that other people are nice too.
 It’s a comforting thought.
 I like being around people like that.